How to Grow Berries in Containers

 Strawberries need pots that are at least 18 inches wide and 8 inches deep.
 Plants should be spaced 10 inches apart.
 The crown should sit above the surface to avoid rotting.

-These berries need 6 to 8 hours of full sun daily.
-If you live in an area with long periods of hot, dry weather, you may need to water them daily.
+Strawberries are some of the best berries to grow and need 6 to 8 hours of full sun daily.
+If you live in an areas with hot climates and dry weather, you may need to water them daily.

 You might also like: Container Vegetable Gardening For Beginners Indoors Or Outdoors